dunyuliu/EQdyna/README.md

   Res.
 115.
 Duan, B. (2012).
 Dynamic rupture of the 2011 Mw 9.0 Tohoku-Oki earthquake: Roles of a possible subducting seamount, J. Geophys.
 Res.
-117
+117 Duan, B., D. Liu, and A. Yin (2017).
+Seismic shaking in the North China Basin expected from ruptures of a possible seismic gap, Geophys.
+Res.
+Lett.
+44 4855-4862.

 * Hat tip to anyone whose code was used
 * Inspiration
 * etc